boris-spas/prettymd/JavaScript.md

 ## About

 The Java application will load a .js file and create a context out of the .js source code.
 All that is in this context will be later accessible from inside the Java program.
 There is a set of predefined function names that have to be used in order to customize the pretty printer.
-They are described in the section (Functions)[#functions].
+They are described in the section [Functions](#functions).
 There will be a description and an example for each of these functions.

 ## Functions

-The goal of each JavaScript function is to receive a string, modify the string and return the string (there is one exception, see (setDefaults)[#setDefaults]).
-Mostly the parameter of the function will contain one line of markdown (except for (processIndentedCodeBlock)[#processIndentedCodeBlock] and (processFencedCodeBlock)[#processFencedCodeBlock]), e.g. a header `### Header`.
+The goal of each JavaScript function is to receive a string, modify the string and return the string (there is one exception, see [setDefaults](#setDefaults)).
+Mostly the parameter of the function will contain one line of markdown (except for [processIndentedCodeBlock](#processIndentedCodeBlock) and [processFencedCodeBlock](#processFencedCodeBlock)), e.g. a header `### Header`.
 For each markdown element you can provide a function and modify the string.
 Each function has 1 parameter, in the following this is always `params` but can be anything else.

 ## Function list